This is poor project management, really poor management.

 Summary – Project Accounting Principles

 If this article didn’t convince you to use project accounting in your residential construction company, nothing is going to convince you.
-So please send me an e-mail telling me why you don’t want to take these steps to implement.
+Please send me an e-mail telling me why you don’t want to take these steps to implement.
 Furthermore, project accounting is so essential in the feedback loop of information to help you make better decisions, you can’t possibly be less than financial successful.

 Good processes and using the project accounting system as described above will always allow the contractor to have full understanding of the funded status of each respective project.
 Act on Knowledge.